Karen Frances McCarthy: Till Death Don't Us Part

 In 2011, McCarthy had what she has described as an awakening.
-In 2020, she described the events leading up to this in a memoir Till Death Don't Us Part: A True Story of Awakening to Love After Life, which was published by White Crow Books.
-It is described a true and transformational story of one woman's extraordinary journey from skepticism, through tragedy, into awakening to the knowledge that her dead fiancé is communicating from the hereafter.
+In 2020, she described the events leading up to this in a memoir Till Death Don't Us Part, which was published by White Crow Books.
+It is described a true and transformational story of one woman's extraordinary journey from skepticism, through tragedy, into awakening to the knowledge that consciousness is not an emergent property of the brain and continues after brain death.
 The story recounts McCarthy's change in focus and career path, and how she moved toward Spiritualism and writing about spirituality as a result of these experiences.

-It was described by NYU Professor Ernest Rubeinstein as "a story that doesn't just save us from our fear of death but also from the vague uneasiness and sense of disconnection that sometimes infect a life."
-It does this by emphasizing the existential implications of continued existence for this life and how joy and purpose come from having an open mind, an open heart, the courage to heal, and from being willing to embrace and share the compassion offered us from the unseen world.
+It was described by NYU Professor Ernest Rubinstein as "a story that doesn't just save us from our fear of death but also from the vague uneasiness and sense of disconnection that sometimes infect a life."
+It does this by emphasizing the existential implications of continued existence in this life and how joy and purpose come from having an open mind, an open heart, the courage to heal, and from being willing to embrace and share the compassion offered us from non-physical spaces.

 Feature article versions of the story appeared in the British magazine Psychic News and the politically progressive/liberal news magazine Salon.